NailaFatima/EcommerceWebsite_CapstoneProject/README.md

    - Each microservice is containerized using Docker, enabling consistent deployment across environments.
    - Ensures that the application runs seamlessly on different systems.

-4. **Spring Framework**
+4. **Kubernetes**
-   - Spring Boot is used to build RESTful web services and handle various backend functionalities.
+   - Kubernetes is used for container orchestration.
+   - Role:
+     - Ensures high availability and scalability of services.
+     - Manages deployment, service discovery, and load balancing of microservices.
+   - Configuration files for Kubernetes are included for deploying services as pods and managing them effectively.

+5. **Service Discovery**
+   - Service discovery is implemented to allow microservices to locate and communicate with each other dynamically.
-   - Spring Kafka is used to integrate Kafka messaging seamlessly.
+   - Spring Cloud Netflix Eureka has been used to implement service discovery.
+   - Benefits:
+     - Allows dynamic registration and discovery of services.
+     - Ensures fault tolerance and load balancing.

-5. **JWT (JSON Web Tokens)**
+6. **JWT (JSON Web Tokens)**
    - Used for user authentication and authorization.
    - Authentication Process:
      - Users log in with their credentials.